Trimmer Business: Equipment, Pricing & Leads (UK)

 - Create a brand identity by building trust by selling tools that deliver precision and style, focusing on reliability and quality.

-- Develop a marketing strategy by utilizing social media platforms, viral marketing, funny videos, and challenges to create buzz.
+- Develop a marketing strategy by utilizing social media platforms, viral marketing, and online advertising to create buzz.

-- Launch and promote your business by utilizing eBay, online advertising, and promotional stunts to drive sales and create a loyal customer base.
+- Launch and promote your business by utilizing online marketplaces, promotional stunts to drive sales and create a loyal customer base.

 Earnings & Scaling